Best EDR for Small Business in 2026: CrowdStrike vs SentinelOne vs Bitdefender

 CrowdStrike's 100-device ceiling.
 Falcon Go maxes out at 100 endpoints.
 If your business is growing past that, you'll need to upgrade to Falcon Pro — a different product at a higher price point with a sales-driven purchasing process.
 For a 30-person company planning to double in three years, this ceiling matters now.

-SentinelOne's quote-first reality.
-The published $69.99 (Core) and $79.99 (Control) per-endpoint prices are list rates.
+SentinelOne's partner-only purchasing.
+SentinelOne pricing shown online applies to 5–100 workstations and purchases go through an authorized partner.
 Most SMBs purchase through resellers or MSPs, where actual pricing varies.
-Mid-market companies (500+ endpoints) typically negotiate 15–25% below list price.
-For smaller deployments, expect to pay closer to list.
+For smaller deployments, expect to pay close to list.

 Bitdefender's transparency advantage.
-Both Bitdefender and CrowdStrike (Falcon Go) now offer direct online purchasing — you can select your device count and buy with a credit card without speaking to sales.
-However, Bitdefender's tiering structure is more straightforward: no 100-device cap to navigate, and the base Business Security tier frequently drops to ~$27/device during promotions (the site runs a 30% discount more often than not), making street pricing significantly lower than the $39/device list rate.
+Both Bitdefender and CrowdStrike (Falcon Go) offer direct online purchasing — you can select your device count and buy with a credit card without speaking to sales.
+Bitdefender's online checkout is straightforward for small deployments, and the base Business Security tier frequently drops to ~$27/device during promotions (the site runs a 30% discount more often than not).
+Buyers above 100 devices should verify pricing through Bitdefender or a partner.
 SentinelOne remains the only one of the three that typically requires going through a reseller or MSP.

 If all three are over budget, Malwarebytes for Teams (under 20 devices, ~$50/endpoint/year) or ThreatDown Core (for larger fleets) is a credible lower-cost option worth evaluating.
 See our Malwarebytes business review for a detailed breakdown.